Tyrone Sawyer

-Tyrone Sawyer II (born February 22, 1986) is retired Bahamian sprinter from Nassau, Bahamas who competed in the 100m and 200m and 400m.
-He attended St.John's College Highs School before competing for University of New Haven.
-Sawyer graduated with his Masters of Business Administration from Nova Southeastern University.
+Tyrone Sawyer II (born February 22, 1986) is a retired Bahamian sprinter from Nassau, Bahamas who competed in the 100m and 200m and 400m.
+He attended St. John's College Highs School before competing for University of New Haven.
+After retirement, Sawyer graduated with his Masters of Business Administration from Nova Southeastern University.
 He is now an author and businessman who owns an international education and entertainment company named Jemima's Playhouse.
 The company was named after his wife Jemima Sawyer.

 Sawyer competed at the 2004 World Junior Championships in Athletics in Grosseto, Italy.